The Importance of Church

 gjones@hopetucson.com

 “They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.”
+(Acts 2:42)

 Do you desire to be in a Home Group?
 Home Groups are a great way for us to grow in community and in our walk with Jesus.
 We desire to see everyone connected to a Home Group, so if you are interested in getting plugged in, please contact me.

-Please Note: If you are on a wait list, many groups are on break during the summer, so expect more information after July.
+Please note: If you are on a waitlist, many groups are on break during the summer, so expect more information after July.

 Contact me at gjones@hopetucson.com if you have any questions.

-NO Men's Bible Study during the summer - expect the Bible Study to start again in August.
+NO Men's Bible Study during the summer.
+Expect the Bible Study to start again in August.

 HopeLife is our young adult ministry for ages 18-29.
 If you are a young adult, we’d love for you to get connected with others in a similar season of life.
 We spend time together to grow in community, study God’s Word, pray, eat, and have fun.
 Join us!

 This summer we will meet every other week and have special activities.
-Below are our June dates:
+Below are our July dates:

-Tuesday, June 3rd – 7:00 p.m. @ the Joneses
+Tuesday, July 8th – 7:00 p.m. @ PINZ Fiesta Bowling Alley

-Tuesday, June 17th – 7:00 p.m. @ Location (TBA)
+Tuesday, July 22nd – 7:00 p.m. @ Location TBA.

 Hope 2025 Rock Nest Ranch Team